GushALKDev/solana_pulsar_dao/README.md

 - **Poll Creation**: Users can create polls with a custom question and duration.
 - **Poll Expiry**: Polls automatically expire after the set duration, preventing further voting.
 - **Secure Voting**: Each voter can cast their vote only once per poll, enforced by PDAs.
+- **🆕 Vote Updates**: Voters can change their vote before the poll expires (if enabled by admin).
+- **🆕 Admin Controls**: The deployer can enable/disable vote updates globally through the UI.
 - **On-Chain Logic**: All interactions are managed on-chain for transparency and integrity.
 - **Responsive Frontend**: Modern UI built with Material UI for seamless interaction with the program.
 - **Error Handling**: Well-defined error codes and validations to enhance robustness.
 - **Reusability**: Designed with scalability and modularity in mind, allowing easy extension.

 ## Project Structure